Double field theory algebroid and curved $L_\infty$-algebras: Introduction and overview

 \section{Introduction and overview}

 Double field theory (DFT) is a field theory defined on a double, $2d$-dimensional configuration space where the extra coordinates are introduced in an effort to realise T-duality of string theory as a symmetry of field theory \cite{T,S1,S2,HZ1}.
 DFT enjoys global $O(d,d)$ symmetry, and all objects in the theory belong to some representation of the $O(d,d)$ duality group.
-In particular, coordinates and their duals form generalised coordinates\footnote{Throughout the paper $A,B,\ldots=1,\ldots,2d$ and $a,b,\ldots=1,\ldots,d$ are indices corresponding to double and standard spacetime respectively, while latin indices from the middle of the alphabet $I,J,\ldots=1,\ldots,2d$ and $i,j,\ldots=1,\ldots,d$ are reserved for bundle indices. } $X^A=(x^a,\tilde x_a)$ in the fundamental representation of $O(d,d)$, and similarly derivatives $\partial_A=(\partial_a,\tilde\partial^a)$, while indices are raised and lowered by the $O(d,d)$ metric: \be\eta_{AB}= ~.\nn\ee The field content of the theory, in its simplest form, consists of the dilaton, the $d$-dimensional metric $g_{ab}$ and the 2-form Kalb-Ramond field $B_{ab}$, corresponding to the universal gravitational massless bosonic sector of closed string theory.
+In particular, coordinates and their duals form generalised coordinates $X^A=(x^a,\tilde x_a)$ in the fundamental representation of $O(d,d)$, and similarly derivatives $\partial_A=(\partial_a,\tilde\partial^a)$, while indices are raised and lowered by the $O(d,d)$ metric: \be\eta_{AB}= ~.\nn\ee Throughout the paper $A,B,\ldots=1,\ldots,2d$ and $a,b,\ldots=1,\ldots,d$ are indices corresponding to double and standard spacetime respectively, while latin indices from the middle of the alphabet $I,J,\ldots=1,\ldots,2d$ and $i,j,\ldots=1,\ldots,d$ are reserved for bundle indices.
+The field content of the theory, in its simplest form, consists of the dilaton, the $d$-dimensional metric $g_{ab}$ and the 2-form Kalb-Ramond field $B_{ab}$, corresponding to the universal gravitational massless bosonic sector of closed string theory.
 In principle, all fields in the theory depend on generalised coordinates.
 The metric $g_{ab}$ and Kalb-Ramond field $B_{ab}$ are packaged together into a symmetric {\it generalised metric} ${\cal H}_{AB}$ \be {\cal H}_{AB}= ~, \ee or, in the frame formalism, the $d$-dimensional bein $e^m{}_a$ and $B_{ab}$ are collected into a generalised bein ${\cal E}^M{}_A$.
-The dilaton\footnote{In the rest of the paper we shall drop the dilaton field for simplicity, see \cite{Coimbra} for a geometric description of the dilaton field.} is combined with the determinant of the metric $g_{ab}$ into an $O(d,d)$ scalar.
+The dilaton is combined with the determinant of the metric $g_{ab}$ into an $O(d,d)$ scalar.
+However, from now on we shall drop the dilaton field for simplicity, see \cite{Coimbra} for a geometric description of the dilaton field.